 - Any person who is presently or has in the past resided with the individual; or

 - Any family member, even if the respondent has never resided with the individual.12

-Prior to a hearing on the issuance or denial of a restraining order, the court must ensure that a search is conducted to determine if the subject of the proposed order has a registered firearm.13 Each order must state that the person is prohibited from owning, possessing, purchasing, receiving, or attempting to purchase or receive, a firearm while the protective order is in effect,14 and to provide information regarding the process for the respondent to relinquish their firearms and show proof that relinquishment occurred.15
+Prior to a hearing on the issuance or denial of a restraining order, the court must ensure that a records search is conducted to determine if the subject of the proposed order is believed to possess a firearm.13 Each order must state that the person is prohibited from owning, possessing, purchasing, receiving, or attempting to purchase or receive, a firearm while the protective order is in effect,14 and to provide information regarding the process for the respondent to relinquish their firearms and show proof that relinquishment occurred.15

-Relinquishment of Firearms by People Subject to Restraining Orders
+Relinquishment of Firearms by People Subject to Protective Orders

 Upon being served with a domestic violence protective order in California, the respondent must relinquish his or her firearm by surrendering it immediately upon request of any law enforcement officer, or within 24 hours if no request is made.
-This form from the Judicial Council provides instructions on relinquishing firearms for DV respondents.16 This same 24-hour rule and procedure also applies for all other protective orders listed above except those related to stalking.
+This form from the Judicial Council provides instructions on relinquishing firearms for DV respondents.18 This same 24-hour rule and procedure also applies for all other protective orders listed above except those related to stalking.

-The law enforcement officer or gun dealer must issue a receipt, which the person must file with both the court and with the law enforcement agency that served the protective order, within 48 hours of being served with the order (failure to do so constitutes a violation of the protective order).17 During the period of the relinquishment order, a respondent is entitled to make one sale of all firearms that have been surrendered to a law enforcement agency.18
+The law enforcement officer or gun dealer must issue a receipt, which the person must file with both the court and with the law enforcement agency that served the protective order, within 48 hours of being served with the order (failure to do so constitutes a violation of the protective order).19 During the period of the relinquishment order, a respondent is entitled to make one sale of all firearms that have been surrendered to a law enforcement agency.20